reshinto/reshinto.github.io/docs/languageSpecific/java/readme.md

 - These modifiers control the scope of class and methods
   - Access Modifiers:
+    - private
+      - most restricted, visible only to class they belong
-    - default
+    - default / package private
+      - declared / defined without using any modifier
+      - Accessible within the same class and package within which its class is defined
+    - protected
+      - visible to class they belong and any subclasses
     - public
       - visible to all classes
-    - protected
-      - visible to class they belong and any subclasses
-    - private
-      - most restricted, visible only to class they belong
   - Non-access Modifiers:
     - final
       - constant value, value cannot be changed
+      - methods cannot be overridden
     - abstract
     - strictfp
     - static